surajp/cli-files-plugin/messages/file.import.md

 # flags.batch-size.description

 The default value is 30MB.
-Reduce this value if you have a large number of small files to import to avoid hitting the limit of 200 records per subrequest.
+Irrespective of the batch size, the program will ensure there are no more than 190 files in a single batch to stay within the composite api subrequests limit of 200.

 # flags.concurrency.summary